-Aerostructure includes three sites and comprises of 350 employees.
-One facility is located in Dorval, Québec, a second in Arlington, Texas, known as Progressive Incorporated and the last one located in Toronto, Ontario, known as Magtron Precision.
+Aerostructure includes four sites and comprises of 355 employees.
+One facility is located in Dorval, Québec, a second in Arlington, Texas, another one is located in Toronto, Ontario and finally, a new facility, opened in 2011, is located in Querétaro, Mexico.